Fishing in Oklahoma

-With over a million surface acres of water and more than 200 lakes, Oklahoma is the perfect state to cast your line.
+With over a million surface acres of water and more than 200 lakes, Oklahoma is the perfect state for fishing.
 All the scenic ponds, rivers, and lakes here are home to over 40 documented fish species.
-Irrespective of your method – from gigging and noodling to limblines and juglines – you’re in for an adventure of a lifetime when angling Oklahoma’s plentiful waters.
-Fishing in Oklahoma allows you to continually experience new coves and streams hosting the Sooner State’s abundant crappie, bass, and catfish.
+Regardless of your method – from gigging and noodling to limblines and juglines – you’re in for an adventure of a lifetime when fishing Oklahoma’s plentiful waters.
+Fishing in Oklahoma allows you to continually experience new coves and streams hosting the state’s abundant crappie, bass, and catfish.
 Whether you want to fish around a lush forested shoreline or pilot your boat while surrounded by rolling hills and ancient mountains, there’s a lake for every avid angler.
-Before heading out fishing Oklahoma with your rod and reel, ensure that you get your Oklahoma fishing license and Oklahoma City fishing permit.
+Before heading out fishing in Oklahoma, make sure you get your Oklahoma fishing license and Oklahoma City fishing permit, if needed.

 Fishing Spots in Oklahoma